codepath/android_guides/Extended-ActionBar-Guide.md

     compile 'com.android.support:appcompat-v7:21.0.3' //
 }
 ```
-Note: if you are trying to build for a different version other than SDK 21, use `com.android.support:appcompat-v7:20.0.0`.
+**Note** that if you are trying to build for a different version other than SDK 21, use `com.android.support:appcompat-v7:20.0.0`.
 There are different themes in SDK 21, so you are likely to compile errors.
 For more context, see this [Stack Overflow](http://stackoverflow.com/questions/26457096/appcompat-v7-r21-returning-error-in-values-xml) discussion.

 Once it's added, be sure to sync your project with the gradle file (`Tools => Android => Sync Project with Gradle Files`) and make sure any applicable activities are now extending from `ActionBarActivity` in order to enable
 the compatibility fragments and action bar: